Copper-clad aluminium wire

 Copper-clad aluminium wire (CCAW or CCA) is a dual-metal electrical conductor composed of an inner aluminium core and outer copper cladding.

+High-frequency alternating current (AC) travels mostly on the surface of a conductor, called the skin effect.
+Aluminum has higher resistance than copper, but is cheaper.
+Thus, CCA can have good conductivity and cost.
+For direct current (DC), CCA has higher resistance and/or requires a larger conductor.

 Production

 A copper strip is formed into the shape of a cylinder, while it is being wrapped around an aluminium core and the edges of the copper strip are welded together.
 The assembly is then pulled through a die, where the cladded wire is squeezed and stretched while also improving the bonding between the copper and the aluminium core.

 Uses

 CCA has gained significant traction in residential and commercial building markets due to its lower cost and inherent theft deterrence compared to traditional copper building wire.
 In addition, the lighter weight allows for faster installations and reduced construction cycle times.

 Previously, the primary applications of this conductor revolve around weight reduction requirements.
 These applications include high-quality coils, such as the voice coils in headphones or portable loudspeakers; high frequency coaxial applications, such as RF antennas and cable television distribution cables.

 CCA is also seen in counterfeit unshielded twisted pair networking cables.
 These cables are often less expensive than their full-copper counterparts, but the official specifications such as Category 6 require conductors to be pure copper.
 This has exposed the manufacturers or installers of cable with fake certification to legal liabilities.
 No known counterfeits of CCA low voltage building wire exist currently.

 A common misconception of CCA is that it has the same termination issues as aluminium building wire.
 There is no known history of connection overheating problems associated with copper-clad aluminium wire.